oayanda/Deploying_Wordpress_Solution_in_AWS-EC2/project_6.md

 Step 1 — Prepare a Web Server.
 Lunch an ec2 instance to serve as the Redhat web server.
-Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.
+Create 3 volumes (10GB each) in the same AZ to be attached to Web Server EC2 instance.
 ![](images/1.png)

 Create the 3 EBS Volumes in the same availablity zone(AZ).